Skip to main content

 When different offers of accommodation can be made

-• final part 6 offer of social housing
+• a final part 6 offer of social housing

-• final part 6 offer of social housing
+• a final part 6 offer of social housing

-• final offer of a six month AST
+• an offer of a private assured tenancy

-• offer of suitable housing for six months
+• an offer of suitable housing for six months

-The authority should always make clear to the applicant whether the offer of accommodation is temporary or intended to be a final offer.
-Where the authority makes clear that the offer is intended to be final it cannot subsequently treat the offer as if it was temporary.[1]
+The authority should make clear to the applicant whether the offer of accommodation is temporary or a final offer.
+Where the authority makes clear that the offer is intended to be final it cannot subsequently treat the offer as if it was temporary.[2]

 Final part 6 offer of social housing